oyanzhi/tp/docs/DeveloperGuide.md

       Step 2a1 is repeated until a correct index has been entered.

-      Use case resumes to step 3
+      Use case resumes at step 3

 * 2b.
 The user enters invalid inputs.
     * 2b1.
 FinHub prompts the user to enter the correct details. <br>
-      Use case resumes from step 2.
+      Use case resumes at step 2.

 **Use case: UC08 - Delete reminder**